safderareepattamannil/colorcoder/_data/blog/2021-02-10-what-is-the-foreach-method-in-javascript-and-how-to-use-it.md

 ##### Quick Aside: forEach callback an arrow function

-My preffered method of writing function is as arrow functions.
+My preffered method of writing functions is as arrow functions.
 We can replace the callback function with an arrow function.
-But keep

 ```js
 array.forEach((element) => {